Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 ### INFO: Streamlit
-Streamlit is an open-source Python library that makes it easy to create web applications for machine learning, data analysis, and visualization.
-[Streamlit in Snowflake](https://docs.snowflake.com/en/developer-guide/streamlit/about-streamlit) helps developers securely build, deploy, and share Streamlit apps on Snowflake’s data cloud, without moving data or application code to an external system.
+**Streamlit** is an open-source Python library that makes it easy to **create web applications for machine learning, data analysis, and visualization**. **[Streamlit in Snowflake](https://docs.snowflake.com/en/developer-guide/streamlit/about-streamlit)** helps developers securely build, deploy, and share **Streamlit apps on Snowflake’s data cloud platform**, without moving data or application code to an external system.

 ### INFO: Snowflake CLI

-[Snowflake CLI](https://docs.snowflake.com/en/developer-guide/snowflake-cli-v2/introduction/introduction) is an open-source command-line tool explicitly designed for developers to create, manage, update, and view apps running on Snowflake.
-We will use Snowflake CLI to deploy the Streamlit app to your Snowflake account.
+**[Snowflake CLI](https://docs.snowflake.com/en/developer-guide/snowflake-cli-v2/introduction/introduction)** is an open-source command-line tool designed for developers to **easily create, deploy, update, and view apps running on Snowflake**.
+We will use Snowflake CLI to deploy the **Time Series Streamlit application** to your Snowflake account.

 ### Step 1 - Setup Snowflake Stage for Streamlit Application